thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/reference/language-manual.md

 ##### `inspect`

 Given a record of message attributes, this function produces a [`Bool`](../base/Bool.md) that indicates whether to accept or decline the message by returning `true` or `false`.
-The function is invoked by the system on each ingress message issue as an ICP update call, excluding non-replicated query calls.
+The function is invoked by the system on each ingress message issue as an BIG update call, excluding non-replicated query calls.
 Similar to a query, any side-effects of an invocation are transient and discarded.
 A call that traps due to some fault has the same result as returning `false` message denial.

 The argument type of `inspect` depends on the interface of the enclosing actor.
 In particular, the formal argument of `inspect` is a record of fields of the following types: